 “Sorry, my schedule is crazy this weekend.
 Can we talk on Monday?”

 “I have company right now and I don’t want to be rude to them by being on the phone too.
-Can I call you in a couple of hours?”
+Can I call you in half an hour?”

 Never Say You Have Another Call Coming In

 Don’t tell someone you have another call coming in.
 That is a rude way to end a call.
 They may perceive this as you feeling the other person calling you is more important to talk to than them.